playlyfe/playlyfe-ruby-sdk/README.md

   redirect_uri: 'https://example.com/oauth/callback'
 )
 ```
-In this flow then you need a route/controller which will allow your user to login using the playlyfe platform and you need to call this in the controller
+In this flow then you need a view which will allow your user to redirect to the login using the playlyfe platform.
-to which redirect happens.
 In that route you will get the authorization code so that the sdk can get the access token
 ```ruby
 Playlyfe.exchange_code(code)
 ```